By Samantha Sallade, Ph.D.

 I encourage parents in my practice to be as open as they can with their children, and that includes being honest about their diagnosis in an age-appropriate way.
 By showing your child that an autism diagnosis is nothing to be ashamed of, you’ll be preparing them to develop into a confident individual.

-For additional resources, check out some more Notes from the Doc blog articles.
+For additional resources, check out additional blogs.